Kevin Casey

 The Living and the Lost (1962): Mairteen Deignan, a domineering, old-fashioned Mayo farmer has a hard enough time used to the fact that his daughter is a television star.
 Joyce Murdoch, a seductive Englishwoman, arrives to stay with the family while gathering folklore from the locale, adding interest to his life.
 (See Irish Playography, online; accessed 08.08.2009.)

-The Sinners Bell is noticed in Cahalan, The Irish Novel (1988), p.273; see also full DIL entry (Hogan, 1979).
-None of these sources refer to university education.
+The Sinners Bell is noticed in Cahalan, The Irish Novel (1988), p.273; see also long entry (Robert Hogan, Dict. of Irish Literature, 1979).
+None of these sources refer to a university education.

 A State of Mind (2009): The protagonist is a novelist living in Co.
 Wicklow in the 1970s at a time when the Northern Troubles are looming large.
 He allows himself to be drawn into friendship with a once-famous English writer and his German girlfriend, who have moved into a neighbouring house and gets caught up in marital betrayal, suicide, blackmail, and some traditional Anglo-lrish animosity.
 The hero shakes off his torpor at a heavy cost to his mental well-being and undergoes some trials before finding redemption in writing.
 (See Books Ireland, Summer 2009, p.155.)